mwhamgenomics/mwhamgenomics.github.io/posts/c.md

 longer than 1024 characters, not only will the returned string be truncated, it will also be missing the '\n' terminator!
 Of course, if we try to write this to an output file and then run the function a third time for 'another line', the string 'another line' will be appended to the second line of the output file, because there was no '\n' on the end of the second line.
-In the context used here, we would end up with corrupted fastq files!
+In the context used here, we would end up with corrupted fastq files.

 ## Accommodating long lines
 Of course we could just set the block size to something bigger than 1024, but if we want to be able to tolerate lines of